desandro/imagesloaded/README.markdown

 ### Image flickering

 In IE (particularly in older versions) you might see images flicker as plugin has to refresh all `src` attributes to catch event types.
-That is the only known way how to check for loading status of both proper and broken images in IE browsers, as these dinosaurs don't bother changing any image attribute once an image has been recognized as broken.
+That is the only known way how to check for loading status of both proper and broken images in IE browsers, as these dinosaurs don't bother changing any image property once an image has been recognized as broken.
 The only thing they do is send an `error` event.
+Without refreshing `src` and catching it, it would be impossible to differentiate between broken images and proper images that are still loading.

 Thankfully, this flickering is invisible most of the time.

 ## Known issues

-+ unreliable differentiation between proper and broken images in Opera versions lower than 11 (market share ~0.1%)
++ unreliable differentiation between proper and broken images in Opera versions lower than 11 (market share ~0.1%), but callback still fires

 ## Contribute